PAPER-2025-007

 Most learning systems produce Vorhandenheit: "I know that DRY means Don't Repeat Yourself."
 But methodology adoption requires Zuhandenheit: "I no longer think about DRY; I simply don't repeat myself."

-This paper argues that Claude Code in the terminal bridges this gap by meeting users where they already dwell—in the flow of actual work.
+We argue that Claude Code in the terminal bridges this gap by meeting users where they already dwell—in the flow of actual work.

 II.
 Background: Heidegger's Dwelling Concept